 Others prefer a set, ordered routine – and they’ll learn quickly how to interpret your daily life in a way that best suits their purposes.
 They’ll require more structure and patience.

-A gradual change into the new diet plan is best for both you and the cat.
+A gradual change in how you feed your cat is best for both you and the cat.
 Instead of going whole-hog right away and dropping kitty into the deep end, why not try the occasional homemade feast on certain select days?

-Another idea is to mix in the new food with her old, gradually replacing it in greater proportions as she becomes accustomed to the new diet.
+Another idea is to mix in the new food with her old, gradually replacing it in higher proportions as she becomes accustomed to the new diet.

 Don’t worry.
-You’ll have a wide variety of exciting dishes to choose from.
+You’ll have a wide variety of exciting dishes from which to choose.
 Let’s take a look at some of the more popular recipes, tested and proven on cats of all ages and tastes.

 Remember: The benefit of homemade meals is that you can create dishes that more closely mimic the healthy, natural diet that allowed kitties to evolve over thousands of years into the perfectly pristine little predators they are today.